-Tokina 11-16mm f/2.8 AT-X (77mm filters, 19.3 oz./548g, about $720). enlarge.
+Tokina 11-16mm f/2.8 AT-X (77mm filters, 19.3 oz./548g, DX and APS-C coverage olny, about $720). enlarge.
 This website's biggest source of support is when you use these links, especially these links directly to it Adorama for Nikon or Adorama for Canon.
-If they're out of stock (they are hard to get), try B&H for Nikon, B&H for Canon, J&R for Nikon, J&R for Canon, or here at eBay (see How to Win at eBay), when you get anything, regardless of the country in which you live.
+If they're out of stock (they are hard to get), try B&H for Nikon, B&H for Canon, J&R for Nikon, J&R for Canon, all mounts at Amazon, or here at eBay (see How to Win at eBay), when you get anything, regardless of the country in which you live.
 Thank you!
 Ken.

 If you want an ultrawide zoom for your Nikon DX DSLR, this is my top suggestion as of 2008.
 (For the D40, D40x or D60, you still need the Nikkor 12-24mm for autofocus, and for Canon, I'd get the excellent Canon 10-22mm.)

 This Tokina 11-16mm is the world's fastest and sharpest ultrawide lens for small format digital cameras (Nikon DX and Canon 1.6x).
 Considering its bargain price of under $600, its the world's best ultrawide lens for digital SLRs.

 It is very well made.
 Its distortion is much easier to correct than the Nikkor's.